Priyadharshini-Balan/Transformer-Based-Emotion-Classification/README.md

 ## Key Insights and highlights of Pre-trained model
 - Classical models struggle with nuanced emotional cues
 - LSTMs improve performance by capturing sequential dependencies
-- Transformers outperform both by leveraging deep contextual understanding
+- Transformers outperform both by leveraging deep contextual understanding and sequential dependencies
 - DistilBERT provides the most reliable and balanced predictions